microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

 # Prerequisites
 1. Setup a Linux environment by [WSL2](https://learn.microsoft.com/en-us/windows/wsl/)
 2. Download SNPE SDK from Qualcomm's developer site [here](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk/windows-on-snapdragon).
 Developer needs to request access to the package.
+SNPE v1.61.46 and v1.61.48 are qualified so far.

 3. Setup SNPE on the Linux environment (WSL2).
 Setup environment for the tutorial.
 Follow the Tutorials and Examples for [ONNX VGG](https://developer.qualcomm.com/sites/default/files/docs/snpe/tutorial_onnx.html)
 4. Get the model